Proteolysis

 Proteolysis is the breakdown of proteins into smaller polypeptides or amino acids.
+Protein degradation is a major regulatory mechanism of gene expression and contributes substantially to shaping mammalian proteomes.
 Uncatalysed, the hydrolysis of peptide bonds is extremely slow, taking hundreds of years.
 Proteolysis is typically catalysed by cellular enzymes called proteases, but may also occur by intra-molecular digestion.

 Proteolysis in organisms serves many purposes; for example, digestive enzymes break down proteins in food to provide amino acids for the organism, while proteolytic processing of a polypeptide chain after its synthesis may be necessary for the production of an active protein.
 It is also important in the regulation of some physiological and cellular processes including apoptosis, as well as preventing the accumulation of unwanted or misfolded proteins in cells.
-Consequently, abnormality in the regulation of proteolysis can cause disease.
+Consequently, abnormality in the regulation of proteolysis can cause diseases.

 Proteolysis can also be used as an analytical tool for studying proteins in the laboratory, and it may also be used in industry, for example in food processing and stain removal.